Foggy start to your Friday morning

-Cold out there for the start to your Friday.
+It is a cod start to your Friday morning.
 Most of us are seeing the 30s and 40s this morning with areas of dense fog across the Valley.

 Sunday looks to be rainy and cold with highs in the 50s.